-During the last few years of Curt’s college, Jimmy Trimble (former lead trombonist with Buddy Rich) started using Curt as a sub at the Dunes “Casino de Paris” show.
+During the last few years of college, Jimmy Trimble (former lead trombonist with Buddy Rich) started using Curt as a sub at the Dunes “Casino de Paris” show.
 Jimmy was also playing in many of the late night bands at the old musician’s union on Duke Ellington way and started using Curt on 2nd trombone on nearly all of them.
 This “break” along with an internship program being run by UNLV at the time helped introduce Curt to the pro players in town and the work started increasing.

 In 1977 Curt was hired to go on a 13 state tour with Elvis Presley.
 Elvis’ plane came from LA with about half the band and stopped in Vegas to pick up the Vegas band members.
 The party started before the wheels even left the ground.
 Three hours later we were over Colorado and the pilots received an emergency call to land immediately.
 We landed in Pueblo Colorado and Marty Harrel (bass trombonist and contractor) went inside to make the call.
 Marty came out of the building with watery eyes – Elvis was found dead in his bathroom.
 So it was not to be, the plane returned home that same day.
 But within days of that happening Jimmy called and told Curt to move to Lake Tahoe to take over the trombone chair in the “Viva le Girls” show at Harrahs – then renamed to “Bedazzle”.
 Curt stayed on the Bedazzle show until late 1978 when the call came in to move back to Vegas to take over for Bill Booth on the lead chair on the Lewis Elias Relief Orchestra.
-In late 1978 Bill Booth had decided to leave Vegas and pursue the big leagues in Los Angeles.
+In late 1978 Bill Booth had decided to leave Vegas and pursue recording studio work in Los Angeles.
 The two relief orchestras in Las Vegas were the most sought after jobs, they played the night off of the house orchestras, so they played a different hotel/show every night.
 A typical weekly schedule for the Elias relief orchestra was the Riviera Hotel on Friday, The Sands Hotel on Saturday, The MGM Grand star room on Monday, the Frontier Hotel on Tuesday, the MGM Grand production show (Jubilee) on Wednesday, the Desert Inn Hotel on Thursday and so on…

 That led to a 5 year stint on the Lew Elias relief orchestra for Curt, which provided a lifetime of experience playing for all of the stars; Tony Bennett, Frank Sinatra, Mel Torme, Roy Clark, Juliet Prowse, Anthony Newley, and a ton of others.
 “Having to sight read a new show nearly every night is something few players ever get to do and the experience and confidence it provided is immeasurable” Curt says.